Simple, flexible pricing

 • Can specify, aria-1, aria-2, harmony, or ideal

-• up to 29 qubits
+• Up to 29 qubits

 • Noise model based off of gate-level characterization